husbycodereis/starter_mvvm_v2/README.md

   3. slide a movie from right to left to remove the movie from the favorites

 * Watchlist Screen
-  1. See watchlist movies in the list
+  1. Create custom watchlists.
+  2. Slide a watchlist to left to delete it.
+  3. Tap on a watchlist to see added movies.
-  2. tap a movie to go to details
+  4. tap a movie to go to details
-  3. slide a movie from right to left to remove the movie from the watchlist
+  5. slide a movie from right to left to remove the movie from the watchlist

+* Profile Screen
+  1. See user information
+  2. Toggle dark / light theme
+  3. Open a webpage in webview
+  4. Logout

 ### Optional WesterOps Implementations(Bonus)
 * MVVM design pattern
 * ​Offline Cache on login status, favorite and watchlist items
-* ​Unit Test of Local Database / Search Service / Login Service
+* ​Unit Test of Local Database / Search Service / Login Service / Top Movies / Movie Details
 * Settings page implementation to logout and change theme
-* Dependency Injection with Get_It package and Lazy Singleton class Structure
+* Dependency Injection with Get_It package
 * Dark / Light Theme and it's caching
 * Lottie animations on Theme icons in Settings page